Imagine Paying Half what your neighbor pays in life insurance yearly, because you did the smart thing.

 Your health history is of obvious importance for life insurance underwriters.
 How you take care of yourself, what medicines you take, and what has been you past medical health issues.
 Your medical history is so important that it is broken up into a few sub categories here.
 Your Height and Weight being one and your Prescriptions and Medications being another.

 Other than those two sub categories though, a potential life insurance company will want to know about about your past medical diagnosis and physicians name.
 After you complete a life insurance application they will order medical tests once you have signed forms allowing them to do this.

 Many clients incorrectly assume that having a past medical history or having been to a specific doctor is a bad thing.
 This is often not the case.
 In many situations, life insurance underwriters often appreciate the fact that you have seen a health care practitioner about something.
-Often a treated medical condition is better than an untreated one, even if that means prescription medicines.
-What the definitely like to see is a consistent relationship with the attending physician and prescribed protocol that is being completed.
+Often a treated medical condition is better than an untreated one, even if that means prescriptions.
+What they definitely like to see is a consistent relationship with the attending physician and prescribed protocol that is being followed.

-In other words they would rather you regularly seeing your doc about something than skipping their recommendations.
+In other words they would rather you regularly see a doc about something than skipping the visits and ignoring the protocol.

 Your Health Considerations:

 There is a full list of diseases and disorders your life insurance agent will review with you.
 The above is more for quick reference.
 Ask yourself this, what surgeries, elective or non elective have you had?
 Was the problem fixed by the surgery?
 Do you take any ongoing medicines?
 If so, how much and what kind.

 Makes sure you fully discuss your situation with your agent.
 Try and not forget your past medical history as it rarely helps in the long run.

 It often helps to have an ongoing relationship with your doctor.
 This is especially true if you have a chronic disease.
 Think of it from the insurers standpoint, if the physician comes back with few notes about a disease you have had for fifteen years, that might not look so good.